nhselect/step1-training/content/roles/learner.md

 3. **Go to the [User guide](#training-userguide)** to:

     - **Self-register or be registered for a platform profile** (your Educator/Manager will tell you which to do)
-    - Be enrolled onto the Step 1 proficiencies by your Educator/Manager
+    - Be enrolled onto the proficiencies by your Educator/Manager
-    - Start self-assessing achievement of Step 1 proficiencies and requesting confirmation
+    - Start self-assessing achievement of proficiencies and requesting confirmation